quilt-logo-menu-03

 Hands All Around

-Artists from all around the world incorporate influences from their own cultures into the design and technique of their quilts.
-This prestigious, long-running international showcase will include recent quilts by international artists who create works inspired by such.
+Artists from around the world incorporate influences from their own cultures into the design and technique of their quilts.
+This prestigious, long-running international showcase includes recent quilts by some of these international artists.

 In Full Bloom

-Just as quilters create beautiful pieces of art with fabric, florists and gardeners cultivate works of beauty from the soil.
-International Quilt Festival will showcase floral quilts from across the spectrum in color and splendor in the special exhibit.
+Just as quilters create beautiful art with fabric, florists and gardeners cultivate works of beauty from the soil.
+This exhibit showcases floral-inspired quilts from across the spectrum in lush color and splendor.

 In the American Tradition

-Contemporary quiltmakers often look to the art form’s rich tradition for inspiration in their own works.
-This exhibit features recently-made quilts that incorporate traditional blocks, styles, and/or techniques.
+Contemporary quiltmakers often look to the art form’s rich tradition and history for inspiration in their own work.
+This exhibit features recently made quilts incorporating traditional blocks, styles, and/or techniques.

 Landscape Quilts